-If you keep your death cover in the fund continuously for at least eight years1, we'll increase your death (and terminal illness) cover by the lesser of 5% of the sum insured or \$25,000 at the time of claim, provided that you have not previously received an insured terminal illness benefit from the fund.
-This is a oneoff increase to your cover, at no additional cost to you.
+If you keep your death cover in the fund continuously for at least 8 years,1 we'll increase your death (and terminal illness) cover by the lesser of 5% of the sum insured or \$25,000 at the time of claim, provided that you have not previously received an insured terminal illness benefit from the fund.
+This is a one-off increase to your cover, at no additional cost to you.